-Before joining in Columbia, Lei also received a MPP from UMCP with a concentration on China-US relations.
+Before joining in Columbia, Lei worked as a strategic adviser and received a MPP from UMCP with a concentration on China-US relations.

 For the 2013 ICLS conference "Measurement" which she organized, visit: http://icls.columbia.edu/events/measurement/